Skip to content

 Short answers, pulled from the story.

-Conway is home to Horry-Georgetown Technical College, a branch of Webster University, an MBA graduate school, and North American Institute of Aviation.
-These institutions created jobs and attracted new residents to the region alongside major employers like Vulcan Materials Company.
+Coastal Carolina University is located in Conway.
+The city is also home to Horry-Georgetown Technical College, a branch of Webster University, and the North American Institute of Aviation.